 A brief history and description of RHCs including required criteria.

 RHCs receive special Medicare and Medicaid reimbursement.
-Medicare visits are reimbursed based on allowable costs and Medicaid visits are reimbursed under the cost-based method or an alternative Prospective Payment System (PPS).
+Medicare visits are reimbursed based on allowable costs and Medicaid visits are reimbursed under either the Prospective Payment System (PPS) or any other qualifying alternative methodology.
 Ordinarily, this will result in an increase in reimbursement.
 RHCs may see improved patient flow through the utilization of NPs, PAs and CNMs, as well as more efficient clinic operations.

 In order to qualify as a RHC, a clinic must meet the following criteria: